 If your congregation is struggling with conflict or indecision, needing reconciliation, or have questions on how to proceed during challenging times, please contact Rev. Marty Hasz, PLPC.

 Increasingly our pastors and congregations are seeking support for developing lay leaders in their congregations.
 The needs are as diverse as the people we serve.
 From officer training to board development, children’s ministry to senior ministry, community engagement to multi-ethnic experiences, small groups to servant events, the Missouri District works to provide training to respond to the needs.
 Our services include District and Regional training events, as well as consultation with congregations seeking specific needs.
-Contact Rev. Bill Geis to learn more.
+Contact Rev. Peter Kirby to learn more.

 We are blessed!
 Every one of our congregations is surrounded with an abundance and diversity of God’s gifts.
 Leaders see the opportunities, and they see the burdens for educating, and raising up generous disciples in their congregations.
 The Missouri District supports congregations with resources which are biblical, faithfully Lutheran, holistic and simple in stewardship education and mobilization.
 Coaching support for congregations is available to address your specific needs.
-Contact Rev. Bill Geis for more information.
+Contact Rev. Peter Kirby for more information.